DanyYanev/Laufdaten.info-Indoor-Display/README.md

     - After saving the desired configuration click on **EXIT PORTAL**!
 Else the configuration won't be saved.
   **OR**
   - Configure using android application.
 Special thanks to Keneth Taylor.
     - Download the [ESP Connect app](https://play.google.com/store/apps/details?id=au.com.umranium.espconnect) and follow the steps.
+  - Oled version dont have WiFi menager and you must add wifi SSID and Password in the code.

 ##### Configure the OutsideSensor
   - Find laufdatens sensor IP Address.